ryan412/ADLabsReview/README.md

 **Ease of use:** Easy.
 You get an .ovpn file and you connect to it in the labs & in the exam.

 **Ease of reset:** You can reboot any 1 machine once every hour & you need 6 votes for a revert of the entire lab.
-I don't think you have an option for a reboot/revert in the exam.
+In the exam, you are entitled to only 1 reboot in the 48 hours & you don't have any option to revert!

 **Ease of support:** As with RastaLabs, RastaMouse is actually very active and if you need help, he'll guide you without spoiling anything.
 Other than that, community support is available too through Slack!